Introduction

 Since then, we have met many more than Katja – over 100 people, to be precise, who have been exploited in pornography.
 Just as with other forms of prostitution, those who are filmed for pornography are usually women and girls with a history of sexual abuse, poverty, and psychosocial problems.
 It is no coincidence that they are lured into the industry.
 Pimps are well aware that these young women lack protection and are therefore easier to exploit.

-In our daily work, we see the impact of prostitution on victims, whether it is filmed or not.
-But when your prostitution is documented and disseminated, it can be even more traumatic because the videos may be online, accessible to everyone, forever.
+In our daily work, we see the consequences of prostitution for those who are subjected to it, regardless of whether it is filmed or not.
+But when sexual exploitation is documented and disseminated, it can be even more traumatic because the videos may end up online, accessible to everyone, forever.
+Our experience is supported by both Swedish and international research.
+Read the following reports for a more in-depth understanding of pornography and how it affects those who are filmed.

 The legal situation in Sweden